jhsoby/telegram-wikilinksbot/README.md

 This command is used for changing what language Wikidata labels are fetched in.
 You can set a number of languages in prioritized order, separated with the pipe character (`|`).
 English (`en`) is always the last fallback, but it can also be specified before other languages.

 If an item doesn't have a label in any of the priority languages (or English), the bot will pick a label at random.
+If you want show the label in a specific language as a one-off, you can use the syntax `Q1234@langcode`, e.g. `Q20@se` will show "Q20 – Norga" no matter what language priority is set for the chat.

 For this to work, the language code(s) must be supported by MediaWiki (see [list in the API](https://www.wikidata.org/w/api.php?action=query&meta=siteinfo&siprop=languages)), but the bot doesn't validate the language code except for a simple regex which checks if it could _theoretically_ be a valid languaged code.